dplochcoder/HollowKnight.MoreDoors/README.md

     * More Doors: About half the doors are added
     * All Doors: All of the doors are added
   * Add Key Locations: Adds the vanilla key locations for the added doors to the locations pool
+    * Matching Doors: Only adds the key locations for the doors that were actually added
+    * All Doors: Add all key locations, even for doors that weren't added

 ### Interop